MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 ## Why am I talking about this?

 There’s a fascinating phenomenon emerging on the internet: artists are expressing deep frustration with artificial intelligence.
 Painters criticize models like **Stable Diffusion** and **DALL·E**, which can generate images in various styles at high quality.
-Writers and programmers similarly protest large language models (LLMs) capable of producing text, stories, and code with impressive fluency.
+Writers and programmers similarly protest large language models (LLMs) capable of producing text, stories, and code with impressive fluency (Gemini 2.5 can produce whole [applications](https://youtu.be/K0h_PS_1XiE?si=wNMGCi7z5Q3hzaqU)).
 But this reaction may point to something much bigger.

 We might be witnessing a **fourth insult to humanity**: